 That stops customers calling up your customer service team to find out what’s going on.
 You should only need to intervene when there’s an actual problem.
-In our pizza shop example, notifications would mean we would have far less customer calls asking where their pizza was to deal with.
+In our pizza shop example, notifications would mean we would have to deal with less customer calls asking where their pizza was.

 E-Commerce customer journey - Delight me